nihallakshmankonchady/performance-test-scripts/README.md

 - To start JMeter, run the jmeter.bat (for Windows) or jmeter (for Unix) file.
 - validate the scripts for 1 user
 - execute dry run for 10 min
+- Execute performance run with various loads in order to achieve targeted NFR's

 ##### Running JMeter using command line in non-GUI mode is very simple.
 - Open command prompt